IBM/CodeEngine/serverless-fleets/tutorials/inferencing/README.md

 step7: duration=10 minutes
 ```

-The tutorial consists of 30 recipes which are devided into 3 batches each containing 10 recipes.
-Defining the tasks as batches of 10 recipes is improving the efficiency by reducing overhead of loading the LLM into the GPU.
-The Serverless Fleet is launched with 3 tasks to process the 3 batches on a single GPU.
-However, the 3 tasks could simply distributed across 3 different GPUs in order to accelerate the computation.
-Of-course the batch size, number of batches and the number of GPUs is only limited by actual available capacity.
+The tutorial consists of 8000 recipes which are devided into 8 batches each containing 1000 recipes.
+Defining the tasks as batches of 1000 recipes is improving the efficiency by reducing overhead of provisioning the GPU, pulling the container image and loading the LLM into the GPU.
+The tutorial provides two ways running the Serverless Fleet
+1. with 1 task processing 1 batch on a single worker with 1xL40s GPU
+2. with 8 tasks processing 8 batches on a single worker with 8xH100 GPUs.

 Key steps covered in the tutorial:
 1. Upload the recipes and batches to COS